 I made a half batch of natural wood polish recipe #1 and #2 for the test.
 The amount I made would fill a red SOLO cup about half way full.

-The screen left side of the liquor cabinet door was naturally polished with the distilled white vinegar, olive oil, and lemon essential oil recipe.
+The screen left side of the liquor cabinet door was naturally polished with the distilled white vinegar, olive oil, and lemon essential oil (Recipe #1).
 It gave a wonderful shine that it still holds, but took longer to dry than the screen right door panel.
-The right side of the liquor cabinet was polished with the distilled white vinegar, coconut oil, and lemon essential oil recipe.

-Personally, I prefer the screen right panel.
+Personally, I prefer the screen on the right panel.
 Even though it is not as glossy as the left, a lot more of the wood grain is now highlighted.
 I believe I get better results when I leave the coconut oil in a state halfway between a solid and a liquid instead of using a pure liquid version of the oil as the recipe recommends.

 Once the liquor cabinet door dried completely, the screen left side was still more shiny, but a bit more of the wood grain was picked up.